Interbay, Seattle: History

 The railway route through Interbay eventually came under the control of James J. Hill and the Great Northern Railway, as did much of at Smith Cove.
 Hill established a major depot and port at the cove, including Piers 38 and 39 (later renumbered 88 and 89)(now demolished), which were located east of present-day Piers 90 and 91.
 In 1896 Nippon Yusen Kaisha established the first regular steamship service between Asia and the Pacific Coast of North America, with Smith Cove as its American port.

 During the 1911–1916 construction of the Lake Washington Ship Canal along Salmon Bay, about 150 acre of Smith Cove tidelands were filled with material from the dredging.
 The then (1911) new Port of Seattle built Fishermen's Terminal on Salmon Bay at the north end of Interbay and bought the Great Northern docks and approximately 20 acre at Smith's Cove, where they developed two new coal and lumber piers, today's Piers 90 and 91.
 These developments at either end of Interbay led to the increasing industrialization of the area.

 This maritime trade spurred the rise of companies in Interbay including rope factory Portland Cordage, Rudd Paint Manufacturing, Berquist's Vinegar Works, and the Chicago Junk Company (later Tsubota Steel and Pipe Company).
 Finns, Poles, Russians, Germans, Austrians, and Scots figured prominently among those who settled and worked in the neighborhood.

 The Asian trade out of Smith Cove continued until 1934, when the violence there accompanying the Maritime Strike of 1934 led to a diversion of this trade to the Port of Los Angeles.

 During the Great Depression, Interbay was the site of one of Seattle's Hoovervilles.

 From 1941 into the early 1970s, Smith Cove served as a supply depot for the United States Navy, before returning to use as a civilian port.
-A few buildings and warehouses can still be found on the site that trace back to that time, includes Quarters A, also known as "The Admiral's House", perched on the SW corner of Magnolia and over looking piers 90 and 91.
-The large white painted home is now in private ownership and used as a event space.
+A few buildings and warehouses can still be found on the site that trace back to that time, including Quarters A, also known as "The Admiral's House", perched on the SW corner of Magnolia and overlooking piers 90 and 91.
+The large white painted home is now in private ownership and used as an event space.

 A proposed modern monorail would have run along 15th Ave NW, but the initiative collapsed in 2005 after eight years of contention.
 The D Line runs along 15th Ave W, from 2012 to present.
 A transit center for the new Expedia office complex was completed in 2019.
 The route of the Link expansion to Ballard will pass along the Interbay corridor.